AJ Griffin (basketball): Personal life

 Griffin is a Christian and often takes to social media to speak about his faith.
-Griffin's father, Adrian, played in the National Basketball Association (NBA) for ten seasons before becoming a coach in the league, and serves as an assistant coach for the Toronto Raptors.
+Griffin's father, Adrian, played in the NBA for ten seasons before becoming a coach in the league, and served as head coach for the Milwaukee Bucks.
 His mother, Audrey Sterling, was an All-American in track and ran for Seton Hall.
 His oldest sister is Vanessa.
 His other two siblings have played college basketball: his brother, Alan, at Illinois and Syracuse, and his sister, Aubrey, at UConn.